You might be wondering: What is really the difference between reciprocating saw and jigsaw?

 This is a saw that you want to use when you need a refined, curved cut.
 It cuts accurate, curved lines in whatever material you’re working with.
 You can make circular or parallel cuts.

-Think creating edges of furniture, or trim details on your walls.
-With a jigsaw you can make some beautifully detailed work.
+Think to create edges of furniture, or trim details on your walls?
+With a jigsaw, you can make some beautifully detailed work.

 But, here is the kicker: You can use a jigsaw to cut wood, ceramic, metal, concrete, soft materials and even bevel cuts.